danbev/learning-ai/notes/llama.md

 architecture.
 This is the caching of the key and value matrices that are used in the attention architecture.

 First lets take a look at inference without the key-value cache.
-Now the following example we are starting with input tokens with a dimension of 2.
+Now in the following example we are starting with input tokens with a dimension of 2.
 So for each token that we have we have a vector of size 2.
 And we will assume that the first token is the start of sentence token and that the model is going to predict the next token.
-What it predict does not matter to make the point here so just ignore the actual values.
+What it predicts does not matter to make the point here so just ignore the actual values.
 ```
 Attention(Q, K V) = softmax(QK^T / sqrt(d_k)) V